 This travel tech accessory is small and compact, allowing you to tuck it in any bag or tech kit.
 It features several ports and can charge up to 6 devices at the same time in just one outlet.
 This one in particular works in 160 countries and is perfect for travel.

 Yeah, I know.
 It can feel super geeky walking around an unfamiliar town with a selfie stick.
-But, I promise when you touchdown in a beautiful locale like Morocco or Paris and want to take a professional-grade picture in front of the Eiffel Tower, that feeling will quickly dissipate.
+But I promise, when you touchdown in a beautiful locale like Morocco or Paris and want to take a professional-grade picture, that feeling will quickly dissipate.

-Be prepared by having a smartphone gimbal stabilizer in your backpack to capture the best footage while on your trip.
+Stay prepared by keeping a smartphone gimbal stabilizer in your backpack to capture the best footage while on your trip.
 This one is compact and features a magnetic design for fast attachment.

 If you’re someone who likes to listen to music or audiobooks while in your hotel room or Airbnb, you’re going to need a compact speaker like this one from JBL.

 The JBL Clip 4 is one of my favorites because of its compact size and amazing sound.
 It features a carabiner that helps you easily attach it to backpacks or bags, allowing you to wirelessly stream music from your phone, tablet, or any other Bluetooth-enabled device while on the go.

 10. Block Out Sound and Enjoy Music While Flying With a Pair of Noise-Cancelling Headphones

 If you’re in for a long fight, you’re definitely going to need a pair of headphones with long battery life.